austin-showen/snake/README.md

 ### **_Future Updates_**

-- [ ] The game will be updated with a snazzy theme
 - [ ] A simple musical tone will play when the snake moves, changes direction, or scores a point.
 - [ ] The difficulty will increase at certain score thresholds, increasing the speed of the game.
 - [ ] When the difficulty increases, a musical cue will play, and the sound effects will increase in pitch.